paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-075-adverse-actions.md

 ### Statutory Notes

 #### Amendment of Subsection (a)(1)(A)(ii)
 Pub.
 L. 117–81, div.
 A, title XI, § 1106(a)(1), (b)(2)(D), Dec.
 27, 2021, 135 Stat.
 1950, effective Dec.
-31, 2022, to reflect the probable intent of Congress and the repeal of [section 1599e of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1599e&num=0&edition=prelim), provided that subsection (a)(1)(A)(ii) of this section is amended by striking out “except as provided in [section 1599e of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1599e&num=0&edition=prelim),” before “who has completed 1 year”.
+31, 2022, to reflect the probable intent of Congress and the repeal of [section 1599e of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1599e&num=0&edition=prelim), provided that subsection (a)(1)(A)(ii) of this section is amended by striking out “except as provided in [section 1599e of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1599e&num=0&edition=prelim),”.
 See 2021 Amendment note below.

 #### References in Text
 Section 103 of the Foreign Service Act of 1980, referred to in subsec. (b)(6), is classified to [section 3903 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section3903&num=0&edition=prelim), Foreign Relations and Intercourse.